-The corresponding results are summarized in col. 6.
-In line with our contention, I find that all general variables which previously have been identified as significant and important turn insignificant while those variables which are related to government policy remain significant.22 On the one hand, this provides convincing evidence that respondents did answer in a consistent way.
-On the other hand however- and more important-, the results show that perceived fairness exerts a sizeable and significant impact on whether a respondent deviates from his/her preferences regarding consolidation if the expected government measures are deemed unfair.
+The corresponding results are summarized in column 6.
+In line with our contention, I find that all general variables which previously have been identified as significant and important turn insignificant while those variables which are related to government policy remain significant.20 On the one hand, this provides convincing evidence that respondents did answer in a consistent way.
+On the other hand-and more important-the results show that perceived fairness exerts a sizeable and significant impact on whether a respondent deviates from his/her preferences regarding consolidation if the expected government measures are deemed unfair.

-All these results from Table 4 taken together suggest that intragenerational fairness exerts an important impact, substantiating results from the literature which identify the lack of intragenerational fairness as an important cause for failed consolidations.
+The findings from Table 4, taken together, suggest that intragenerational fairness exerts an important impact, substantiating results from the literature which identify the lack of intragenerational fairness as an important cause for failed consolidations.